patrickbucher/factorizer/README.md

 # Factorizer

 Experimenting with Elixir Concurrency using Prime Numbers.
+The [article](article/article.md) documents both the motivation and execution in detail.

 ## Code